 People with Disabilities

 If you have a disability, whether visible or invisible, we can assist you during your job search.
 Having a disability doesn’t preclude you from accessing our career services.
+The Division of Rehabilitation Services (DRS) is a partner at workNet DuPage and specializes in assisting individuals with disabilities who are seeking employment.

 Our center is equipped with assistive technology to accommodate a variety of disabilities.